Converg3nce/matic-docs/docs/staking/linux-package-installation.md

 ### Step 6: Generate Heimdall private key

-If you have received Matic tokens as part of Counter-stake.
-You need to generate validator key to participate.
+If you have received Matic tokens as part of Counter-stake, you need to generate validator key on Heimdall to participate.

-To generate a validator key for your validator, you can run the following command.
-The private key required as the input is your Wallet's Private key.
+The private key required as the input is your Ethereum/Goerli wallet's Private key, where you received the test Matic tokens.
+You will be able to locate it in the wallet settings, depending on the Ethereum wallet you use.

 ```js
 $ heimdallcli generate-validatorkey <Your Ethereum/Goerli wallet private key>